rizumu/pavementmen/src/content/parking-lots/-index.md

       - "Trusted Professionals"

 pride:
-  title: "We are **recognized** award <br> winning company"
+  title: "Blacktop Repair"
   subtitle: "OUR PRIDE"
-  content: "Our clinic provides a wide range of oral care services, from checkups to fitting braces.
-We use only advanced technologies to keep your smile looking the best."
+  content: "Using a high grade, hot applied rubberized sealant, crack filling is the first step in extending the life of your blacktop surfaces.
+We provide clean, professional work that restores integrity to your blacktop surface that adheres to the surrounding pavement to keep water out."
   images:
     - "/images/about/3.png"
     - "/images/about/4.png"